imchocomint/hyprplus/README.md

 Maintained by meoniverse, the team behind LunarXG.
 Thank you

+# Notice
+We'll retire some components because someone have been updating the packages on sid repo; also Ubuntu 25.10 repo now have hyprland (latest tagged version).

+However Hyprland itself, as well as its Qt tools never got updated.
+We'll continue to build those packages.

 # hyprplus
 Project Hyprplus is bringing Hyprland packages (Hyprland and its dependencies) to Debian in the form of native .deb packages